Aircoookie/WLED-Docs/docs/features/multi-strip.md

 ## Multi strip support

 Starting in WLED 0.12.0, you are able to use multiple LED outputs from one ESP board!
-Pins and LED nubers can be easily configured in LED settings, you don't need to re-compile code for your specific setup.
+Pins and LED numbers can be easily configured in LED settings, you don't need to re-compile code for your specific setup.
 Custom binaries for multiple pins are now also a thing of the past!

 There are a few tips and recomendations to keep in mind when designing your setup: